bracesoftware/PawnScript/doc/decorators.md

 # Decorators

 - Decoratos are some special kinds of declarations whose change the structure of a function.
 The list of available decorators is below.
+There are 2 types of decorators - *code block modifiers* and *statement modifiers*.

+## Code block modifiers
+- Code block modifiers are decorators that decorate a certain code block.
+They're prefixed with `@`.
-## `@hook`
+### `@hook`

 - Used to make a hook function.